-As part of your conference registration options, you will be given the choice one of the following Workshop Electives from each of the five time slots.
+As part of your conference registration options, you will be given the choice one of the following Workshop Electives from each of the available time slots.

 As you review the options, you will see that each class is marked with a Level.
 The Levels are a tool to help you determine which classes will be most beneficial FOR YOU.
 These same Levels are also used to to help you select Continuing Education Sessions.
 You can find Level Definitions by clicking HERE, or you may also use the link provided in the navigation menu to the right.

 After reading the Level Definitions, make note the workshops and sessions you most want to attend and have it handy when you complete your registration.
 Please note, some classes have requirements the presenters have set for attending those classes.

 IMPORTANT NOTE: You are encouraged to study the workshop sessions carefully before registering.
 In an effort to be as environmentally responsible as possible, handouts for sessions will not be available onsite.
 You’ll receive handouts for your sessions via email the week prior to conference.
 If you purchase the complete syllabus, that will be included in your registration packet.

 Workshop Elective Session 1: Saturday- 9:30 am – 10:30 am

 Susan May Warren, Rachel Hauck, Beth Vogt, Lisa Jordan